-Venture every Friday to different hot spots around Essex County with our skilled naturalists to observe a variety of birdlife.
-This is a great time to welcome in newly arrived migrants from the south.
-During these walks, we'll search for Northern Shoveler, American Woodcock, Osprey, Gray Catbird, Chipping Sparrow, an exciting list of warblers, and many more.
+Every Friday we venture out for three hours to different hot spots around Essex County.
+You will observe a variety of birdlife with guidance from our skilled naturalists.
+This is a great time to welcome newly arrived migrants from the south.
+We'll search for Northern Shoveler, American Woodcock, Osprey, Gray Catbird, Chipping Sparrow, an exciting list of warblers, and many more.
 In June, we'll look for breeding birds.